takenagain/buildsmith/proxmox/README.md

 ## `n8n-lxc-setup.sh`

-`n8n-lxc-setup.sh` creates an unprivileged LXC container with 4 vCPUs and 4&nbsp;GB of RAM, installs Node.js 18 and n8n, and configures n8n as a
+`n8n-lxc-setup.sh` creates an unprivileged LXC container with 4 vCPUs, 8&nbsp;GB of RAM, and 80&nbsp;GB of storage.
+It installs Node.js 18 and n8n and
-systemd service.
+configures n8n as a systemd service.

 ### Usage